 Types of Butterfly Valves

-Ball valves in comparison are larger in size and use a sphere or ball inside the valve with a hole in it that can completely seal when closed and let the fluid pass through the valve with no pressure drop as long as the valve hole is at least as large as the input pipe diameter.
+Ball valves in comparison are larger and use a sphere or ball inside the valve with a hole in it that can completely seal when closed and let the fluid pass through the valve with no pressure drop as long as the valve hole is at least as large as the input pipe diameter.
 Used for high-pressure applications involving corrosive substances and gases, the ball type of valve is more expensive but has the added advantage of never failing to open due to high supply pressure.
-It is often used for pipes less than six inches in diameter that carry high pressure gases or liquids which require a reliable cutoff seal.
+It is often used for pipes less than six inches in diameter that carries high-pressure gases or liquids which require a reliable cutoff seal.

 From simple manually operated 90-degree turn type valves to electronically actuated automatic spring return type valves, there are many different styles of butterfly valves.
 Their main advantages are that they are cheap, simple and reliable.
 But they do not make good choices for applications requiring high-pressure, corrosive fluids or a tight seal.

 - Garden / Landscaping / Patio — 263